-Now draw the eyes or lenses if you want of the mask.
-Again try to be symmetrical and make sure to draw them correctly, the final result will depend on the way you have positioned all this parts.
+Now draw the eyes or lenses of the mask.
+Again try to be symmetrical and make sure to draw them correctly, the final result will depend on the way you have positioned all these parts.

-At this stage we need to sketch in the major planes of the mask.
+At this stage, we need to sketch the major planes of the mask.
 It’s really not easy to explain just look at the drawing and try to follow it as closely as possible.

 Also draw a few lines on the helmet itself, these are going to be useful at the colouring stage to draw the light reflections on the helmet.

 And that’s it really there aren’t that many lines or details forming the helmet and mask of Darth Vader seen from the front.
-In this last step you just need to refine things a little.
-Clean the drawing from extra lines and refine where you can.
+In this last step, you just need to refine things a little.
+Clean the drawing from extra lines and refine it where you can.